Joseftrojkar/React-Todo-List/Documentation.md

 This project was built using React, a popular JavaScript library for building user interfaces.
 The app uses React Hooks, which are a set of functions that allow developers to use state and other React features without writing a class.
 The app also uses the uuidv4 library to generate unique IDs for the tasks.

-## 4. A brief description of how it works internally

-The Todo app is built using React, which allows developers to create reusable components.
-The app is divided into several components, including `TodoWrapper`, `Todo`, `TodoForm`, and `EditTodoForm`.
-The `TodoWrapper` component is the main component that contains the state and logic of the app.
-The component renders the `TodoForm` component for adding new tasks and maps over the existing tasks to render the `Todo` component for each task.
-The `Todo` component renders the task, and the `EditTodoForm` component allows users to edit a task.

-The app uses React Hooks to manage state and the `useState hook` to update state.
-When a user adds a new task, the app generates a unique ID using the `uuidv4` library and adds the task to the list of existing tasks.
-When a user toggles the completion status of a task, the app updates the task's completed property.
-When a user edits a task, the app toggles the `isEditing` property of the task and displays the `EditTodoForm` component.
-Finally, when a user deletes a task, the app removes the task from the list of existing tasks.

 ## 4. A detailed description of how it works internally

 The `TodoWrapper` component is the main component that renders the application.
 It contains the state for the list of todos and provides functions to add, delete, toggle complete and edit tasks.